robinrendle/react-css-modules-boilerplate/README.md

 This way we get to generate custom classnames like CSS Modules but we also get some of the templating benefits of React.

+## Improvements

+Since this is a concept for how you might want to organise your markup and CSS, this project contains as few dependencies as possible.
+I haven’t added Sass or PostCSS loaders into the Webpack config, and this project doesn’t support image files either.

 ## Issues

 This is really just a proof of concept, but if you feel like there’s anything I’ve missed then don’t hesitate to open an issue.